51sec/camera/README.md

 # Steps

 Step1:

-- https://camera51.herokuapp.com/ : It will ask your permission to use camera then take a photo from your camera automatically.
-The phone taken by camera will be saved into the folder named by your public ip.
+- https://camera51.herokuapp.com/ : Once you accessed this page, either through computer, or mobile devices,it will ask your permission to access camera then it will take a photo from your camera automatically.
+The photo taken by camera will be saved into a folder named by your public ip.
 Captured Photo will be placed into website /photos/ folder

 Note: The photo will be deleted automatically once Heroku app is in idle.
 It will be active 12 hours/day from 8AM - 8PM.

 Step2:
 To manage the camera photo, you might need to use another php script to view/delete/upload your photos.
-- In this project, I integrated the one from https://github.com/jcampbell1/simple-file-manager .
+In this project, I integrated the one from https://github.com/jcampbell1/simple-file-manager .
 The code has been put into index.php file under photos folder to make the whole project easy to use.

 - https://camera51.herokuapp.com/photos : simple file manager to manage your photos.
 You can view or delete the photos taken by this app.